Meroje/documentation-en/source/release/migrate_from_chiba.1_to_chiba.2.rst

 Deprecated
 ----------

-Those updates are not mandatory but desirable to be able to migrate without trouble when next version.
+Those updates are not mandatory but desirable to be able to migrate without trouble when next version is released.

 .. _release/migrate_from_chiba.1_to_chiba.2/enhancer: